Dolly Sods Wilderness: Pre-logging

 The name Dolly Sods derives from the family name of Johann Dahle (1749–1847), a German immigrant who settled nearby.
-Such early settlers utilized the natural open fields on mountainsides known as "sods".
+Such early settlers used the natural open fields on mountainsides known as "sods".
 Logged out and burned over areas produced additional good grass cover for grazing sheep and cattle.
 (Repeated burning, however, killed the grass and left only bracken fern, which was useless as fodder.)
-Locals changed the spelling of Dahle to "Dolly" and thus one such area became known as Dolly Sods.
+Locals changed the spelling of Dahle to "Dolly," and thus one such area became known as Dolly Sods.
 The Dahle family eventually moved on, leaving behind only the Americanized version of their name.

 Local historian Hu Maxwell described the Dolly Sods area in the Wheeling Intelligencer in 1886: "The top of the mountain is flat, except here and there rugged ridges and huge promontories of rocks rising above the level of the plains, and giving the scene an appearance of distance and mystery that must be witnessed before it can be understood".